Tamela Mann: Acting career

 In 2012, Mann appeared in the musical film Sparkle, a remake of the 1976 film of the same name, alongside Whitney Houston and American Idol winner and R&B singer Jordin Sparks, making her film debut.
 She co-starred opposite Lisa Arrindell Anderson in the 2014 drama film First Impression and starred and produced 2018 Christmas film Merry Wish-Mas with her husband.
-In 2021, she starred in the another holiday film, Soul Santa.
+In 2021, she starred in another holiday film, Soul Santa.

 From 2015 to 2017, Mann starred in the Bounce TV comedy series, Mann & Wife.
 The series was canceled after three seasons.
 In 2020, she returned to her role as Cora Simmons in the BET sitcom Tyler Perry's Assisted Living.
 In 2022, she appeared in A Madea Homecoming on Netflix.
 She later was cast in The Color Purple, a film adaptation for the screen from the 2005 stage musical of the same name.